callstack/react-native-testing-library/website/docs/Queries.md

 ### `ByDisplayValue`

-> getByDisplayValue, getAllByDisplayValue, queryByDisplayValue, queryAllByDisplayValue
+> getByDisplayValue, getAllByDisplayValue, queryByDisplayValue, queryAllByDisplayValue, findByDisplayValue, findAllByDisplayValue

 Returns a `ReactTestInstance` for a `TextInput` with a matching display value – may be a string or regular expression.